dylanchen0114/blog_pages/_posts/2017-12-31-Instacart-Market-Basket-Analysis.md

 This post generally describes what validation strategy, what kinds of features and models were made by konoder to win the second place of this competition.

-Instead of giving a detailed explanation about the competition challenge, EDA and how he considered the problem, this post just directly dive into the code of feature engineering and model parts.
+Instead of giving a detailed explanation about the competition challenge, EDA and how he considered the problem, this post just directly dive into the code of feature engineering part.

-# Features

 ## User Feature